-- 1. Discuss the appropriateness of the balance between the various sources of financial support for the school (i.e., national appropriations, income from endowments, tuition income, research income, hospital revenues).
+- 1. Discuss the appropriateness of the balance between the various sources of financial support for the school (i.e., national appropriations, income from patient care, endowments, tuition income, research income, hospital revenues).
 Are revenue sources stable?
 How do you view the prospects over the next five years? - 2.
-Does the need to generate revenue (from tuition or research funding) significantly alter the desired balance of activities of faculty members?
+Does the need to generate revenue (from tuition, patient care or research funding) significantly alter the desired balance of activities of faculty members?
 If so, what mechanisms are in place to protect the accomplishment of the educational mission? - 3.
-How has the school positioned the supervised practice for best results in the local environment?
+How has the school positioned the clinical care system for best results in the local environment?
 Is planning related to the clinical services? - 4.
 How are present and future capital needs being addressed?
-Is the financial condition of the school such that these needs can be met? - B. General Facilities - 1.
-Evaluate the adequacy of the facilities for teaching, research, and service activities of the school.
+Is the financial condition of the school such that these needs can be met?

+B. General Facilities

+- 1. Evaluate the adequacy of the facilities for teaching, research, and service activities of the medical school.
 Is the opportunity for educational change constrained by space concerns? - 2.
-Discuss the adequacy of security systems on each campus and at affiliated sites. - C. Clinical Teaching Facilities - 1.
-Analyse the clinical resources available to the school.
+Discuss the adequacy of security systems on each campus and at affiliated sites.

+C. Clinical Teaching Facilities

+1. Analyse the clinical resources available to the medical school.
 For the size of the student body, are there adequate numbers of patients and supervisors available at all sites?
-Is the patient mix appropriate?
-Are clinical facilities, equipment, and support services appropriate for good patient care?
+Is the